-On Exponent, the podcast I host with James Allworth, we discuss Aggregators and Jobs-to-be-Done.
+On Exponent, the podcast I host with James Allworth, we discuss Aggregators and Jobs-to-be-Done and The State of Technology at the End of 2018.
 Listen to it here.

 Follow-up on The State of Technology in 2018: the different types of regulation, whether or not the Internet is different, and why consumer tech companies may be weaker than they seem.